-Prominently located in Valletta, the hotel is at a short distance to the main bus terminus, close to the magnificent parliament designed by renowned architect Renzo Piano, and a few steps from the open-air theatre, formally the Royal Malta Opera House.
+Prominently located in the heart of Valletta, the hotel is at a short distance to the main bus terminus, close to the magnificent parliament designed by renowned architect Renzo Piano, and a few steps from the open-air theatre, formally the Royal Malta Opera House.
 It is also surrounded by the best culinary addresses of the capital city.
-The stately entrance of the hotel reveals its grandeur once one walks into the reception and restored courtyard area.
+The stately entrance of the boutique hotel reveals its grandeur once one walks into the reception and restored courtyard area.

 Timeless class and elegance

 Domus Zamittello is easily discernible by its large arched doorway and a fine extensive balcony terrace on the 3rd level, both original and magnificent examples of the fine workmanship of that era.
 A ring of the bell and a doorway opens up allowing the visitor into a spacious hallway with four Tuscan columns posted on the corners which carry a wonderfully shaped coved ceiling.
 Once inside, there is a serene calmness.
 The fine architectural surroundings and fine pieces of furniture seem like a treasure trove and moving on past an elegant reception desk and into the inner courtyard, there are comfortable armchairs and coffee tables.
-The hotel even has a distinctive 125sqm open-air terrace on the 3rd floor overlooking Republic Street which enjoys magnificent views of the Gateway to Valletta and Freedom Square.
+The hotel even has a distinctive 125 sq m open-air terrace on the 3rd floor overlooking Republic Street which enjoys magnificent views of the Gateway to Valletta and Freedom Square.

 385 years and counting